XML RSSGet our feed

 "If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death; their blood shall be upon them." -Leviticus 20:13

 These verses should not be read as isolated texts.
 They were give in a context which helps us understand what they mean.
-To understand Leviticus 18:22 and 20:13, we need to look at the context to see if its talking about homosexuality or if its talking about something else.
+To understand Leviticus 18:22 and 20:13, we need to look at the context to see if it's talking about homosexuality or if it's talking about something else.

 What is the context?

-A. The historical context: When we look at history in the ancient near east, we discover that the inhabitants of Canaan (what we call modern day Palestine) worshiped false gods like Molech and his fertility goddess consort Ashtoreth.
+A. The historical context: When we look at history in the ancient near east, we discover that the inhabitants of the land God called Canaan, what the Romans called Palestine and what we call Israel, worshiped false gods like

-This worship consisted of shrine prostitutes, men (and sometimes women) offering themselves sexually to men in an effort to get the false gods, Molech and Ashtoreth, to bless their crops, their herds and their families with increase.
+shrine prostitutes, men (and sometimes women) offering themselves sexually to men in an effort to get the false gods, Molech and Ashtoreth, to bless their fields, flocks and families with increase.
+This false worship of Molech and Ashtoreth is what Moses and God were talking about in

 B. The religious context: When we look at Leviticus, we find that chapter 18 is in the context of forbidding the worship of false gods.
 Scripture warns against worshiping false gods.